 Instructions: Describe design decisions regarding the DBMS intended for the initial implementation.
 Provide the name of the DBMS, the reason for selection, and the type of flexibility built into the database for adapting to changing requirements.

-????
+We plan to use Python to develop the ETL process and the data cleansing.
+See rules in section 4.3.

+?

 Security and Privacy Design Decisions